kevinkiprutomutai/kevinkiprutomutai.github.io/_pages/moreabout.md

 April 2020 - March 2022
 *Graduate School of Engineering, Tohoku University*

-**Bachelor of Science in Electrical and Electronic Engineering**
+**Bachelor of Science in Electrical and Electronic Engineering - First Class Honors**
 September 2012 - November 2018
 *College of Engineering and Technology, Jomo Kenyatta University of Agriculture and Technology (JKUAT)*

-**Bachelor of Science in Telecommunications and Information Engineering**
+**Bachelor of Science in Telecommunications and Information Engineering - First Class Honors**
 September 2012 - November 2017
 *College of Engineering and Technology, Jomo Kenyatta University of Agriculture and Technology (JKUAT)*